Salesloft data is broadly counted by "calls" and "call data records" Here are specifics on both.

 This response data is split into three primary reports in Malartu: Cadences, People, and Call Records

 - Cadence: The purpose of the cadence report is to analyze the number of calls/dials made within each cadence in the Salesloft organization, filtered by disposition and sentiment.
 For this report, we ignore call objects that do not have a Cadence ID.

 - People: The purpose of the people report is to analyze the number of calls/dials made by one person within the Salesloft organization, filtered by disposition and sentiment.
 For this report, we ignore call objects that do not have a User ID.

 - Call Records: The purpose of the call records report is to analyze the number of call records associated with each person in the Salesloft organization.
 This record contains information about a call, whether it was recorded or not, and whether the phone call was logged in Salesloft.

 Within either the people or cadence reports you will notice two metrics: "Calls" and "Dials."
 These have two distinct definitions on Malartu.

 Calls vs Dials

 - Dials: The sum of all recordings within the call objects we receive from the Salesloft API, with a minimum of 1 recording per call object (ie. If a call has 0 recordings, we count this as 1 dial).
 A rep can dial into one call object multiple times.

-It's important to consider the difference between calls and dials when you analyze sentiments and dispositions.
 For example, if your goal is to measure the number of phone actions a rep took, you would likely want to analyze Dials.

 However, if your goal is to measure the number of demos booked (an outcome), you would likely want to analyze Disposition > Demos Booked > Calls.
 Calls would measure the unique number of demos booked, while some demos may have required multiple dials to get booked.